SOCIAL ACTION MINISTRIES

 - A few blocks away, CHMs and their associates volunteer at Cafe on Vine soup kitchen.

-- The Munoz sisters – Sr. Irene in Ottumwa, Iowa and – are pioneers in ministry to migrant families.
+- The Munoz sisters – Sr. Irene in Ottumwa, Iowa and Sr. Molly in Denver, Colorado – are pioneers in ministry to migrant families.
 Since the 1960’s they have been leading advocates for keeping migrant families together and ensuring that each family has the resources necessary to provide stable homes for their children.

 CONCERN FOR CHILDREN